-- Sectoral and normative exclusions filter - Recreational cannabis, Tobacco production, Controversial weapons as defined by the Ottawa and Oslo Conventions, Thermal coal, Tobacco, Arms (in the broadest sense, including nuclear weapons with no minimum turnover threshold), Gambling, Pornography, Non-conventional and controversial hydrocarbons, Conventional hydrocarbons, companies subject to controversies deemed very severe by MSCI ESG Research (a list containing, among others, companies guilty of the proven violation of one or more of the ten principles of the United Nations Global Compact) and companies affected by the US Executive Order 13959. - The ESG rating coverage of portfolio securities must be at least 95% at all times. - The minimum ESG rating for each portfolio company must be greater than or equal to 5.5/10.
+- · Sectoral and normative exclusions filter - Recreational Cannabis, Tobacco Production, Controversial Arms under the Ottawa and Oslo Conventions, Thermal Coal, Companies with controversies considered very severe by MSCI ESG Research (including companies guilty of violating one or more of the ten principles of the United Nations Global Compact) and companies affected by the US Executive Order 13959 sanctions - The ESG rating coverage of portfolio securities must be at least 90% at all times. - The minimum ESG rating for each portfolio company must be greater than or equal to 4.0/10.
 To assess the minimum ESG rating, a number of ESG indicators are used as described in the question "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by the financial product?
-If an issuer's ESG rating is below this level, it is automatically excluded from the investable universe. - Controversies are monitored on the basis of MSCI ESG Research and will result in a malus that can reduce the ESG rating by up to 1 point, and possibly exclude the stock if the ESG rating falls below the minimum rating (5.5/10).
+If an issuer's ESG rating is below this level, it is automatically excluded from the investable universe. - Controversies are monitored on the basis of MSCI ESG Research and will result in a malus that can reduce the ESG rating by up to 1 point, and possibly exclude the stock if the ESG rating falls below the minimum rating (4.0/10).
 When the stock is not covered by MSCI ESG Research, the analysis is fully internalised and the controversy malus can be up to 2 points maximum.
 This malus only sanctions governance controversies.
 This difference is explained by the fact that MSCI ESG Research integrates and penalises, directly in its environmental and social ratings, any controversies that an issuer may have on these two dimensions.
-Also, if requested by LFDE's teams, the Ethics Committee has the power to decide to exclude a stock from the portfolios in the event of a serious controversy arising within a company held in one or more portfolios. - The induced emissions intensity of all scopes must be better than its benchmark.
-The portfolio coverage rate must be greater than or equal to 90% for this financial product.
-The calculation method used is available in the Transparency Code available on the management company's website. - The ESG Controversy Score must be better than its benchmark: This score measures the level of severity of a company's controversies.
-This score, ranging from 0 to 10 (0 being the worst score), is provided to us by MSCI ESG Research.
-The portfolio coverage rate must be greater than or equal to 70% for this financial product.
+Also, if requested by LFDE's teams, the Ethics Committee has the power to decide to exclude a stock from the portfolios in the event of a serious controversy arising within a company held in one or more portfolios. - The weighted average ESG rating of the portfolio must be greater than or equal to that of their investment universe. - A minimum of 10% of investments (in net assets) in sustainable investments.
+To assess this positive contribution to society and the environment, the financial product uses the three impact scores developed internally by La Financière de l'Échiquier: